linkdevelopment/FilePicker_Android/README.md

 ![API](https://img.shields.io/badge/Min--SDK-21-yellowgreen)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 # **What is it?**
-FilePicker allows you easily capture image, record video from camera or pick any type of file from document with custom Mime type without creating lots of boilerplate.
+FilePicker allows you easily capture image, record video from camera or pick any type of files from document with custom Mime types without creating lots of boilerplate.

 # **Setup**